williammillerworks/system2/README.md

 ```

 * All content (posts, pages, assets) stored in the public GitHub repository.

-* No personal user data or reader tracking by default; no forms or data collection.

 * Public site, no authentication layer; privacy dependent on GitHub and visitor settings.